 Department on Aging Seeks Input from Family Caregivers

-JOLIET, Ill., ILLINOIS, August 2 - To gain insight into the needs and challenges of family caregivers in Will County, the Illinois Department on Aging (IDoA), in partnership with AgeGuide - Northeastern Illinois Area Agency on Aging, is hosting a caregiver roundtable on Monday, Aug.
-28 at 1 p.m. at Senior Services of Will County.
+WAUKEGAN, Ill. - To gain insight into the needs and challenges of family caregivers in Lake County, the Illinois Department on Aging (IDoA), in partnership with AgeGuide - Northeastern Illinois Area Agency on Aging, is hosting a caregiver roundtable on Friday, Aug.
+25 at 10 a.m. at Waukegan Township's Patricia A. Jones Center.

 "Illinois' family caregivers are as diverse as the state as a whole, with different backgrounds, family dynamics, strengths, and access to resources," said IDoA Director Paula Basta.
 "We want to ensure IDoA is meeting their unique needs, helping caregivers manage their stress and balance other life responsibilities.
 I'm excited to kick off this series of caregiver roundtables to hear from residents in every part of Illinois about how IDoA can more effectively support their caregiving journey."